adaviz/CEN4010/README.md

-This repository contains project files for CEN4010, Principles of Software Engineering.
+This is my personal repository containing files for CEN4010, Principles of Software Engineering.